Here, you'll find descriptions of specific and proprietary terms that we use on our website, and in our interfaces and APIs.

-A set of artificial intelligence algorithms for finding faces, objects, and colors in images for subsequent smart processing, filtering, and categorization.
+A set of artificial intelligence technologies for finding faces, objects, and colors in images for subsequent smart processing, filtering, and categorization.

-A content-aware algorithm used to automatically crop leave only important things, such as faces and objects automatically.
-It can be used as a standalone feature, and it's also a part of Adaptive Delivery technology.
+A content-aware feature that crops images to prominent objects, such as faces and objects automatically.
+It can be used as a standalone feature, and it's also a part of Adaptive Delivery.

-An AI algorithm that can blur faces and other objects (e.g., cats, or houses) automatically.
+AI that can blur faces and other objects (e.g., cats, or houses) automatically.
 This way, you don't have to specify box coordinates on images that you want to process.

 An automatic procedure that applies certain filters, such as contrast, brightness, vibrance, and color to improve visual characteristics.
 This technology analyzes the initial image and its properties.
 Based on the analysis, it picks values for each improvement.

 A set of options to provide security for uploading, access and delivery of your files to end users.
-Includes Secure Uploads and Secure Delivery.
+Includes Secure Uploading and Secure Delivery.

 This feature controls who, when and for how long can access files (e.g. with sensitive and personal data).
 You'll need to generate a signature.
 Secret Key to use Secure Delivery.
 You'll also need to set up a Custom CNAME before using this feature.